 Ask us about placing your child with a host family you already know!

-Accommodation with a carefully screened local host family, all meals, full medical/accident insurance, 24-hour emergency support, optional participation in the Greenheart Club and roundtrip international airfare from the designated gateway airport to host country.
+Accommodation with a carefully screened local host family, 2-3 meals a day, full medical/accident insurance, 24-hour emergency support, and more depending on the program & location.

 Moving to a new culture and staying in unfamiliar surroundings without your normal support structure can be very stressful, even to a well-adjusted student.
 Sending a student with pre-existing conditions on a long-term exchange program could exacerbate whatever challenges the student was previously facing.
 In order to ensure the safety of our participants, we must be rigorous in our pre-screening of all high school abroad applicants.